 How are workers’ comp claims paid?

-What is the Workers’ Compensation Board?
+What is a Workers’ Compensation Board?

 What if the employee is able to work?